- Written by Dr.Mehmet Demircioglu

 Testosterone therapy by itself does not rule out a hair transplant, but it should never be hidden or treated as a side note.
 It changes the questions I ask before surgery because native hair stability, medical monitoring, medication tolerance, and donor reserve all belong in the same plan.

-The best path is coordinated and cautious.
+The best path is simple.
 Keep the prescribing doctor involved.
 Bring recent blood work if you have it.
-Say clearly whether shedding, dose changes, blood pressure, or medication tolerance have changed.
+Say clearly whether the dose, route of treatment, shedding, blood pressure, or medication tolerance has changed.
 Let the hairline design reflect the donor area and future risk, not only the result you want in the first year.

 When the medical plan and the hair loss pattern are both understandable, surgery can be planned more responsibly.
 When they are not, waiting is not hesitation.
 It is how I protect the donor area and avoid a design that only works under perfect conditions.